 - 35. Explain how formation from a rotating disk can explain many of the facts about our solar system. - 36.
 What are the similarities and differences among the planets of our solar system?
-How can these be explained in terms of their formation?
-Describe the current issues regarding the definition of a planet. - 37.
-Based on our own solar system, what properties would we expect planetary systems around stars like our sun to have?
-What might be different about planetary systems around lower mass stars? - 38.
-Do the properties of the newly detected planets around other stars raise questions about whether our solar system is a good model for what other planetary systems would look like? - 39.
+How can these be explained in terms of their formation? - 37.
+Based on our own solar system, what properties would we expect planetary systems around stars like our sun to have? - 38.
+Give your estimate for $f_p$ and explain how you arrived at it. - 39.
 Describe the observations that constrain how long disks last around forming stars.
 What problems do these cause for theories of giant planet formation?
 What other theory has been suggested? - 40.
 Describe the formation of the Earth and its atmosphere.
 What were the conditions like on the Earth before the origin of life?